The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: The chain map from to

 We write ``an $I_{\#}=i$ curve'' as shorthand for ``a $\#$-curve with ECH index $I_{\#}=i$''.

-We postpone the proof of the main theorem after a more detailed discussion of the structure of the SFT limit.
+We postpone the proof of the main theorem until after a more detailed discussion of the structure of the SFT limit.
 Let $u_\infty$ be the SFT limit of the sequence $\{u_i\}$, given by Proposition~\ref{prop: SFT compactness for W plus}.
 A {\em ghost component} of $u_\infty$ is an irreducible component of $u_\infty$ which maps to a point.
 By the SFT compactness theorem, the domain of a ghost component is necessarily a stable Riemann surface.
-We recall that a Riemann surface $F$ with $k_{int}$ interior marked points and $k_{bdr}$ boundary marked points is stable if: \begin{itemize} \item $- \chi(F) + k_{int} \ge 1$ when $\partial F = \varnothing$, or \item $- 2 \chi(F) + 2 k_{int}+k_{bdr} \ge 1$ if $\partial F \neq \varnothing$. \end{itemize}
+We recall that a Riemann surface is stable if the following holds for each component $F$ with $k_{int}$ interior marked points and $k_{bdr}$ boundary marked points: \begin{itemize} \item $- \chi(F) + k_{int} \ge 1$ when $\partial F = \varnothing$, or \item $- 2 \chi(F) + 2 k_{int}+k_{bdr} \ge 1$ if $\partial F \neq \varnothing$. \end{itemize}

 Let us write $u_\infty=v_{-b}\cup\dots \cup v_a\cup u_\infty^g$, where $v_j$ has no ghost components and $u_\infty^g$ is the union of ghost components.
 We will also write $u_\infty^{ng}=v_{-b}\cup\dots \cup v_a$.